(Editor’s Note: Updated January 13, 2016)

-2. The New York Times blog on education provides an extensive list of lesson plans for service learning, as well as articles about giving and service from the newspaper.
+2. The New York Times Learning Network provides an extensive list of lesson plans for service learning, as well as articles about giving and service from the newspaper.

-3. Roots & Shoots, the curriculum-based service learning program by the Jane Goodall Institute and the Pearson Foundation, offers lesson plans, curriculum resources and professional development materials for teachers.
+3. Roots & Shoots, the curriculum-based service learning program by the Jane Goodall Institute, offers lesson plans, curriculum resources, and professional development materials for teachers.

 4. Chicago Public Schools has a multitude of project preparation resource kits, many of which could be adapted for use in your class.